EdmanJohan/katacoda-scenarios/containers-with-microcontrollers/step2.md

 - *.application* holds the binary of the code that the container shall execute. "helloworld_bin" is not yet existing.
 We will tackle this later when we'll create the containerized application.
 - *.stack* holds a previously allocated memory space that the container will be working with.
 This stack will be created in the next step.

-### 4. Add pre-allocated stack for the virtual machine
+### 4. Add a pre-allocated stack for the virtual machine

 Dictated by the eBPF specification, our container gets a memory space of 512 bytes.
 Code that is running within the container can only use that block of memory, which assures the isolation aspect of containers.